 The company believes that the global economic environment has improved in the past year, with favorable conditions in many emerging markets.
-However, it notes that competition has intensified in the developed economies alongside rising concerns related to the recently enacted retaliatory tariffs on American whiskey.
-This made the prediction of the company’s near-term results difficult.
+However, it notes that competition has intensified in the developed economies, alongside rising concerns of the recently enacted retaliatory tariffs on American whiskey.
+This has made prediction of the company’s near-term results difficult.

 Moreover, the company projects underlying sales growth of 6-7%.
-In fiscal 2019, it expects underlying SG&A expenses to remain flat while underlying A&P is expected to increase in line with underlying sales growth.
+In fiscal 2019, the company expects underlying SG&A expenses to increase modestly while underlying A&P is expected to increase in line with underlying sales growth.
 Additionally, underlying operating income is anticipated to increase 4-6% compared with the previous guidance of 7-9% growth.

 How Have Estimates Been Moving Since Then?

-Currently, Brown-Forman Corporation has an average Growth Score of C, though it is lagging a lot on the Momentum Score front with an F. Following the exact same course, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, Brown-Forman Corporation has an average Growth Score of C, though it is lagging a lot on the Momentum Score front with an F. Following the exact same course, the stock was allocated a grade of F on the value side, putting it in the fifth quintile for this investment strategy.

-Estimates have been trending upward for the stock, and the magnitude of this revision indicates a downward shift.
-It's no surprise Brown-Forman Corporation has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Estimates have been broadly trending downward for the stock, and the magnitude of this revision indicates a downward shift.
+It's no surprise Brown-Forman Corporation has a Zacks Rank #4 (Sell).
+We expect a below average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report